project-trans/transfeminine-science/README.md

 --------

-## Welcome
+## Introduction

-Welcome to the Archive Site of Chinese Translations, a project under the voluntary [Project Trans][team], on *[Transfeminine Science][origin]*.
-The original articles were written by non-professional but highly dedicated transgender individuals from several countries, for the purpose of providing useful information on *feminizing hormone therapy*, and with causal analysis, detailed discussions and enormous references, all of which have made them highly acceptable and reliable.\
+We extend a warm welcome to the Archive Repository of Chinese Translations on the *[Transfeminine Science website][origin]*, provided to you by the community-based [Project Trans][team].
+The original articles, authored by non-professional yet dedicated transgender scholars from various countries, provide valuable knowledge on *feminizing hormone therapy*, including highly reliable causal analysis, detailed discussions, and extensive references.
-Accordingly, this project aims to bring these valued contents to Chinese readers, as accurately and fluently as possible, for reference.

-For better experience and less workload for translation, the Translators would carefully pick up a subset of original articles to translate, and to further enhance the information on <https://MtF.wiki>.
-As such, this site can be considered as a reference or a pilot discussion for the subject of medications on MtF.wiki.\
+Our goal is to accurately and fluently bring these invaluable contents to Chinese readers for their reference.
+To improve the translation experience and minimize the workload, the Translators will carefully select a subset of original articles to translate, supplementing the information on <https://MtF.wiki>.
+Therefore, this site serves as a reference or a pilot discussion for the topic of medical transition on MtF.wiki.

-The original articles can be revised by their Authors *at any time*; also, the Translators may have limited spare time or concentration on keeping track of such changes.
-Hence, **the interval of full revision** on translations has been determined to about **3 - 12 months**.
-The Translators would apologize for any inconvinience caused by out-dated contents.
+Note that the original articles in English might be revised by their authors *at any time*, and the Translators may have limited time to track such changes.
+Hence, **the interval of full revision** on translations has been determined to be approximately **3 - 12 months**.
+We apologize for any inconvenience caused by outdated content.

-> Another language: Traditional Chinese is also provided.
-Note that this was implemented using an automatic script, and may not be fully complied with language conventions in Hong Kong, Macau or Taiwan.
+> We provide a Traditional Chinese copy as an addditional option.
+However, please note that it was implemented using an automatic script and may not fully comply with language conventions in Hong Kong, Macau, or Taiwan.

-## Thank you
+## Acknowledgements

-The Translators would thank [Aly][aly], the maintainer and one of the Authors of *Transfeminine Science*, for her permission on this project.\
-Also, the Translators would thank contributors from the previous translating project [tfsci-sc/articles][origin-cn]; without their fantastic work, this project might have yet be ever established.
+We express our gratitude to [Aly][aly], the maintainer and one of the authors of *Transfeminine Science*, for granting permission for this project.
+We also acknowledge the invaluable contribution of contributors from the previous translating project [tfsci-sc/articles][origin-cn]; without their hard work, this project may not have been established.

 The archive site is built with [Hugo][hugo], and deployed onto [Cloudflare Pages][site-url].

-## Contact
+## Contact Us

-For any advice or erratum on this site or translations, or any new translation on other articles, please send an e-mail to <tfsci@mtf.wiki>; however, for any discussion on ideas from the articles, please contact to their corresponding Authors instead.\
-Pull requests are welcomed as well.
+Please feel free to contact us via e-mail at <tfsci@mtf.wiki> for any advice, errata, or new translation requests for other articles.
+However, for any discussion on ideas from the articles, please contact their corresponding authors instead.
+We welcome pull requests as well.

-Please refer to the [Guidelines][guideline] before making new translations.
-These instructions and examples would help you improve the quality and the readability of translations.
+Before making new translations, please refer to the [Guidelines][guideline] for instructions and examples that would help you enhance the quality and readability of translations.

-## Licenses
+## License

-All of the translations on this site are complied under the [License][license] from *Transfeminine Science*.\
-The design and other supplements of this site are copyrights of Project Trans, and are licensed under the [Creative Commons Attribution-ShareAlike 4.0][license2] license.
+All translations on this site comply with the [License][license] from *Transfeminine Science*.
+The graphs and other supplementary materials of this site are copyrighted by Project Trans and are licensed under the [Creative Commons Attribution-ShareAlike 4.0][license2] license.

 [team]: https://project-trans.org
 [origin]: https://transfemscience.org